Isuzu Faster

 The Isuzu Faster is a pickup truck that was manufactured and marketed by Isuzu between 1972 and 2002 over three generations.
-The Faster was succeeded worldwide by Isuzu D-Max, except in North America.
+It was sold under myriad nameplates, most commonly they were marketed under their respective model codes: Isuzu KB for the first and second generations, TF for the third.
+In Japan, the "Faster" name was eventually supplanted by Rodeo.
+It was also marketed under a number of other brands from the General Motors portfolio.
+The Faster was succeeded worldwide by Isuzu D-Max, except in Japan and North America.

-First generation (1972–1980)
+First generation (1972)

 Isuzu of Japan introduced the KB20 / 25 series Faster pickup in 1972.
 The regular wheelbase models were designated "20", while "25" referred to the longer version.
 Derived from the Isuzu Florian, the Faster shared many components, including doors and the front-end assemblage.
 It served as a replacement for the Isuzu Wasp, a pickup version of the Bellett which preceded the Florian.
 Both single and twin headlamp front fascia designs were produced.

 Due to the exterior dimensions, and engines offered were found to be in compliance with Japanese regulations, the platform was classed in the favorable "compact" designation, and competed with other Japanese made products sold in Japan at the time.

 In most export markets, Isuzu rebranded the Faster as the "Isuzu KB".
 However, the Faster was often distributed through General Motors (GM) retail channels and sold under the Chevrolet brand as the "Chevrolet LUV"—LUV being an acronym for light utility vehicle.
 Bedford, the European commercial vehicle subsidiary of GM also offered the vehicle under the "Bedford KB" name.

 The Isuzu Faster used a traditional pickup truck chassis with a ladder frame and a leaf spring live axle rear suspension.
 At the front, the A-arm suspension used an independent configuration.
 The 2600 mm wheelbase was similar to its competitors, as was the 1855 mm cargo bay.
 Unlike for the preceding Wasp, there was also a long wheelbase version (KB25) which had 2995 mm between the axles, which made for a 2290 mm bed.

 In 1978, a four-wheel drive version became available, with the KB40 chassis code but sold under the "Faster Rodeo" label in Japan.
 There was also a double cab (on the longer chassis) version.
 Sales ended in 1980 when the second generation was introduced.
 The engine used in most markets was a carbureted 1584 cc gasoline SOHC inline-four of 94 PS, which was complemented by a 1951 cc diesel four (KBD) which produced 62 PS.
 Top speeds were 145 km/h and 115 km/h for the gasoline and diesel versions respectively.
 In Japan, an overhead valve engine (G161) was fitted originally; this produces 84 PS for a 135 km/h top speed.